 Travelling to The Philippines

 For Anilao, Coron and Puerto Galera: Flight to Manila

-For Malapascua, Dumaguete and Bohol: Cebu.
+For Malapascua, Dumaguete and Bohol: Flight to Cebu.
 Internal flight options from Manila also possible.

 Late afternoon arrivals may require an overnight in Manila or Cebu as transfers to resorts are not possible out of daylight hours.